 Machine Learning or ML, could easily feature in the century’s Top 5 Money Spinners list.
 Just like various disciplines of engineering such as Computer Science, Information Technology, Electronics, Communication Systems, and more… ML too promises a great deal for just about every industry out there.
 And that must be why Forbes.com pegs ML to become a $30.6 Billion industry by 2024, with a CAGR of 42.8%.

-ML is making Cloud-Optimization Easy
+Machine Learning is making Cloud-Optimization Easy

 AI and IoT Converge

-AI will soon be used to detect problems in a machine and deploy other ‘mechanic machines’ to fix it.
+AI will soon be used to detect problems in a machine and deploy other ‘mechanic machines’ to fix them.
 With advanced learning models deployed at the edge layer, these models will soon have speech and video synthesis capabilities.

-ML will enable Machine Managers
+Machine Learning will enable Machine Managers

 It might not be too long before organizations stop hiring managers and start making them!
 You see…Machine learning algorithms are powerful in pattern recognition and predictive analytics.
 Apart from making decisions, AI recognizes patterns with ease.
 This makes them perfect for repetitive junior-managerial tasks, with due stress on ‘junior-managerial’.

-Virtual Agents will replace Live Agents
+Virtual Agents will Replace Live Agents

 AI-powered Chatbots have proved their merit in the COVID-19 pandemic, by helping large organizations disseminate accurate information to millions of people.
 We expect chatbots to be adopted by a ton of other organizations and reap the benefits of higher efficiency and lower costs.

-ML for CyberSecurity
+Machine Learning for CyberSecurity